A Calibration Framework for Inference with Partially Observed Data: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:prelim} introduces the setup and reviews IPW and AIPW.
-Section~\ref{sec:proposed} presents the proposed estimators.
-Section~\ref{sec:theory} establishes large-sample properties.
-Section~\ref{sec:computation} discusses computation.
-Section~\ref{sec:applications} illustrates applications to causal inference, semi-supervised learning, and missing covariates.
-Section~\ref{sec:simulation} reports simulations, and Section~\ref{sec:realdata} presents real-data applications.
-Some concluding remarks are made in Section \ref{sec:conclusion}.
-All the technical proofs are relegated to the supplementary material (SM).
+Section~\ref{sec:prelim} introduces the general setup and reviews OR, IPW, and AIPW.
+Section~\ref{sec:proposed} presents generalized entropy calibration as a representation of augmentation.
+Section~\ref{sec:theory} develops the main asymptotic implications of this viewpoint.
+Section~\ref{sec:computation} discusses computation and cross-fitting.
+Section~\ref{sec:applications} shows how the framework specializes to causal inference, semi-supervised learning, and regression with missing covariates.
+Section~\ref{sec:simulation} reports simulation results, and Section~\ref{sec:realdata} presents real-data applications.
+Some concluding remarks are given in Section~\ref{sec:conclusion}.
+All technical proofs are deferred to the supplementary material.